aa18514/Python/netflix_regression/readme.md

 ### Controlling Overfitting

-L2 regularization is used to reduce overfitting (https://en.wikipedia.org/wiki/Overfitting) and improve test accuracy <br> We learn the regularized weights for each user seperately which leads to higher bias and lower bias as compared to taking a single <br> regularized weight vector for all the users <br>
+L2 regularization is used to reduce overfitting (https://en.wikipedia.org/wiki/Overfitting) and improve test accuracy <br> We learn the regularized weights for each user seperately which leads to higher bias and lower bias as compared to taking a single regularized weight vector for all the users <br>

+Values of lambda were taken to be 10**x where a 100 samples of x are taken between -5 and 0, by invoking the function np.logspace(-5, 0, 100).

 The following graph shows the lambda values for all 671 users:
 <p align="center">
 	<img src="https://github.com/aa18514/Python/blob/master/netflix_regression/images/lambda_values.png" />